16 November 2024

 Maria Jacobini and Ignazio Lupi in Come le foglie

 Italian postcard.
 Photo: Tiber Film, Roma.
-Publicity still of Maria Jacobini and Ignazio Lupi in the Italian silent film Come le foglie/Like the leaves (Gennaro Righelli, 1917), based on the stage play by Giuseppe Giacosa.
+Maria Jacobini and Ignazio Lupi in the Italian silent film Come le foglie/Like the Leaves (Gennaro Righelli, 1917), based on the stage play by Giuseppe Giacosa.
 The caption translates: 'Giovanni: And tomorrow I would have been out in the world, shouting like a madman, searching for my little daughter'.

 Maria Jacobini